Robert F. Kennedy Jr. files in NH to get on presidential ballot: Here's what is next

 CONCORD — Robert F. Kennedy Jr. filed Thursday to be a presidential candidate on the general election ballot in New Hampshire.

 A Kennedy representative filed a Declaration of Intent for the independent candidate to get on the ballot.
-There are still several steps before he will be officially on the ballot in November.
+There are still several steps to take before he is officially on the ballot in November.

-The longshot third party candidate and environmental lawyer has made news for his potential to be a spoiler candidate in a tight election and for his famous last name.
-Kennedy is the nephew of former President John F. Kennedy and the son of Robert F. Kennedy, a former New York senator who was assassinated in June 1968 during his run for president.
+The longshot third-party candidate and environmental lawyer has made news for his potential to be a spoiler candidate in a tight election and for his famous last name.
+Kennedy is the nephew of former President John F. Kennedy and the son of Robert F. Kennedy, a former U.S. Senator from New York assassinated in June 1968 during his run for president.

 More: Robert F. Kennedy Jr. doesn't see himself as a spoiler for Democrats or GOP